Caltrain: San Mateo Bridges Replacement Project

 responding to concerns previously brought up at the Public Works

 During this phase, Caltrain will raise the height of each bridge by as much as four feet in some sections.
-Construction is anticipated to begin in Fall 2014.
+Construction began in December 2014.
 See Caltrain's project website

 for street closures and other construction impacts or updates.